zakih/organoidDynamics/README.md

 # organoidDynamics
-Time series analysis of sets of 2D organoid contours
+Toolset for analyzing time series of 2D organoid contours.
+Developed by Dr. Zaki Hasnain.

 # Instructions
 	* Follow the sequence in sections 1-5 to perform the analysis